 Nothing is more important to us at Joy’s House than the safety and care of our Guests (clients).
 With that, we are doing everything in our power to ensure that we stay open to serve those most vulnerable in our community.

 Our top priority is always the safety and care of our Guests (clients) and we will do everything in our power to provide the most responsible and secure setting in which to serve our seniors and/or those affected by a life-altering diagnosis.
-Since we serve one of the most vulnerable populations susceptible to this novel coronavirus, we will temporarily suspend services at our houses (facilities) in order to protect them, their family caregivers, and our staff from possible exposure.
-We are proactively doing this now as we do our part to slow down and stop the spread of this disease.
+At this time our houses are open to Guests and staff only.

 What can you do?

 We emphasize recommendations made by the Center for Disease Control (CDC) to do your part to prevent the spread of the illness.
 These include:

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick

 - Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.